Utah Administrative Code

 (4) being the subject of any outstanding civil judgment which would reduce the bail bond agency's net worth below the minimum required for licensure;

 (5) being convicted of any felony or of any misdemeanor that involves the misappropriation of money or property, dishonesty or perjury;

 (6) failing to report any collateral taken as security on any bond to the principal, indemnitor, or depositor of such collateral;

 (7) failing to preserve, or to retain separately, or both, any collateral taken as security on any bond;

-(8) failing to return collateral taken as security on any bond to the depositor of such collateral, or the depositor's designee, within ten business days of having been notified of the exoneration of the bond and upon payment of all fees owed to the bail bond agent, whichever is later;
+(8) failing to return collateral taken as security on any bond to the depositor of such collateral, or the depositor's designee, within ten business days of having been notified of the exoneration of the bond or upon payment of all fees owed to the bail bond agent, whichever is later;

-(10) using a relationship with any person employed by a jail facility or incarcerated in a jail facility to obtain referrals;
+(10) using a relationship with any person employed by a jail facility or incarcerated in a jail facility to obtain bonding referrals;

 (11) offering consideration or gratuities to jail personnel or peace officers or inmates under any circumstances which would permit the inference that said consideration was offered to induce bonding referrals or recommendations;

 (12) failing to deliver to the incarcerated person, or the person arranging bail on behalf of the incarcerated person, prior to the time the incarcerated person is released from jail, a one page disclosure form which at a minimum includes: